-49. “Herbaceous wetlands,” for purposes of how this term is used in the general permits in Chapter 62-330, F.A.C., means those wetlands dominated by non-woody vegetation that have less than a 10 percent canopy coverage of tree species with a diameter at breast height of greater than 4 inches, and/or subcanopy or woody shrub species with a diameter at breast height of one inch to four inches.
+“Herbaceous wetlands,” for purposes of how this term is used in the general permits in Chapter 62-330, F.A.C., means those wetlands dominated by non-woody vegetation that have less than a 10 percent canopy coverage of tree species with a diameter at breast height of greater than 4 inches, and/or subcanopy or woody shrub species with a diameter at breast height of one inch to four inches.

+“Hydrologic Unit Code” or “HUC” means the hydrologic cataloging unit assigned to a geographic area representing a surface watershed drainage basin.
+A complete list of Hydrologic Unit Codes, descriptions, names, and drainage areas, including subregions, can be found in the United State Geological Survey (USGS) Water-Supply Paper 2294, entitled “Hydrologic Unit Maps.”
+A nationally consistent watershed dataset that is subdivided into six levels (12-digit HUCs or HUC 12) is available from the USGS and United States Department of Agriculture (USDA) National Resources Conservation Service (NRCS) National Cartographic and Geospatial Centers (NCGC) and linked on the Department’s website: https://fdep.maps.arcgis.com/apps/mapviewer/index.html?webmap=ef1fbbf08fec46de8b1acaa8a8abcfae.

-50. “Hydroperiod” means the duration and range of elevation of inundation in a wetland.
+“Hydroperiod” means the duration and range of elevation of inundation in a wetland.

-51. “Impaired water” means a water body or water body segment that does not meet its applicable water quality standards as set forth in Chapters 62-302 and 62-4, F.A.C., as determined by the methodology in Part IV of Chapter 62-303, F.A.C., due in whole or in part to discharges of pollutants from point or nonpoint sources.
+“Impaired water” means a water body or water body segment that does not meet its applicable water quality standards as set forth in Chapters 62-302 and 62-4, F.A.C., due in whole or in part to discharges of pollutants from point or nonpoint sources.
+Impaired waters include those waters on the verified list of impaired waters pursuant to Part IV of Chapter 62-303, F.A.C.; waters with a Total Maximum Daily Load (TMDL) pursuant to Chapter 62-304, F.A.C.; waters with an alternative restoration plan pursuant to Chapter 62-303.600, F.A.C.; as well as waters with other evidence demonstrating that water quality standards are not being met.
+Pursuant to Rule 62-303.150, F.A.C., the inclusion of a water on the planning or study lists shall not be used as evidence of a waterbody failing to meet applicable water quality standards.

-52. “Impervious” for purposes of applying permitting thresholds and exemption criteria, means surfaces that do not allow, or minimally allow, the penetration of water, including semi-impervious areas, but excluding wetlands or other surface waters.
+“Impervious” for purposes of applying permitting thresholds and exemption criteria, means surfaces that do not allow, or minimally allow, the penetration of water, including semi-impervious areas, but excluding wetlands or other surface waters.
 For other purposes, “impervious” means all artificial surfaces that that are not pervious.
 Included as examples are building roofs and normal concrete and asphalt pavements.